How to split PDFs using PHP

 Table of contents

-In this post, you’ll see how to split PDF files using our Split PDF PHP API(opens in a new tab).
-With our API, you receive 200 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account(opens in a new tab) to get access to your API key.
+Split PDF files using our split PDF PHP API.
+Start with 200 free credits — no payment required.
+Different operations consume different credit amounts, so the number of PDF documents you can generate will vary.
+Create a free account(opens in a new tab) to get your API key.

 Nutrient DWS Processor API